mia-flo/mia-flo/README.md

 - 👋 Hi, I’m Mia.
-I'm a former Earth Scientist/Geologist with an interest in computer science.
+I'm a former Earth Scientist/Geologist.
+Currently seeking data analysis positions.
-- 👀 I’m interested in becoming a self-taught developer for mobile and web apps.
+- 👀 I’m interested in working on interesting problems
-- 🌱 I’m currently learning Python but I started my learning journey with front end web development.
+- 🌱 I’m currently working on data analysis projects that utilize SQL, Excel, Python, and Tableau but I got my start in front-end webdesign from freeCodeCamp's online course.
-- 💞️ I’m not actively seeking collaboration at the moment but am open to new opportunities.
 - 📫 How to reach me: floresdmia@gmail.com

 <!---